clevermir/clevermir/README.md

 Hi, I'm Mirjalol(clevermir) – a passionate student and aspiring Web & Mobile Developer.
 I work with technologies like Python, Django, React, and PostgreSQL to build modern and efficient applications.
 I'm also deeply interested in AI, marketing, and UX/UI design.

 I’m a responsible and team-oriented individual who enjoys solving problems and learning new things.
-I speak Uzbek (native), English (intermediate), and Russian (intermediate).
+I speak Uzbek (native),Korean (advanced), English (upper intermediate), and Russian (intermediate).
 In the future, I aim to become a skilled Software Engineer and launch my own startup.

 In my free time, I love reading books and staying active with sports.
 I would describe myself as patient, creative, kind, and friendly – always open to collaboration and growth.